ikunetwork/WhitePaper/README.md

 ### Research Target

 Any person with internet access may submit a `researchTarget` which may be a concrete, verifiable objective or broad target.
-For example:
+For example

-* Verifiable Object: Rediscovery of generix X in a slow release formulation to treat pancreatic cancer
+* Verifiable Object Rediscovery of generix X in a slow release formulation to treat pancreatic cancer
-* Broad Target: Advancing research of aging and age-related diseases
+* Broad Target Advancing research of aging and age-related diseases

 Among other aspects, the `researchTarget` may specify medical conditions, technology type i.e. therapy, device, bot, mechanism of action, or any other known R&D metric.
 The `researchTarget` will be visible and sortable to the public, allowing for thorough analysis and determination of demand.
 The public will be able to upvote a `researchTarget` - spam protected thru captcha.